More SA users in Facebook privacy breach

-More South Africans than originally estimated may have had their details harvested by Cambridge Analytics.
+More South Africans than originally estimated may have had their details harvested by Cambridge Analytica.

 Facebook now puts the figure at 96 134, well up from the 59 777 it earlier admitted to.